GioBonvi/GoogleContactsEventsNotifier/.github/CONTRIBUTING.md

 so run the `unit-tests()` function along with any other function specified by the documentation in the [tests file][Tests file].

+## PR management

+This is the optimal workflow that should be followed when managing a new PR:

+1. The submitter (a collaborator or an external user) submits the PR;
+2. A collaborator of the project assigns some other collaborators (or his/herself) to the PR;
+3. The assigned user adds the correct tags/milestones to the PR;
+4. The assigned user performs a general evaluation of the PR: if he finds any big problem (exceptionally bad code, the feature added by the PR is not wanted in the project or something along these lines) he can simply refuse the PR by closing it (stating the problem clearly in a comment and discussing it with the submitter);
+5. If no big problem is found the assigned user starts a review of the code by adding one or more reviewers (other collaborators or him/herself) to the PR;
+6. The reviewers should check the code for errors, problems, possible optimizations, incompatibilities with the current code base or with planned future developments, wrong code style and typos/spelling errors and running the tests, then leave a review accepting it if everything is OK or requesting changes otherwise;
+7. If the submitter is asked by the reviewer(s) to implement some changes in the code he should do it before the process can continue any further.
+  As a general rule reviewers should refrain from pushing commits to the PR branch without asking explicit consent from the submitter beforehand.
+  Note: it's perfectly OK for both the reviewers and the submitter to use `git rebase` while working on PRs since nobody should fork a branch from an unmerged PR;
+8. If any changes have been pushed to the PR in step 7 step 6 must be repeated;
+9. Once all the reviewers have accepted the PR they can ask the submitter to rebase, squash or tidy up the PR branch before merging (For example, this should be done if the review/correction cycle was repeated multiple times generating lots of unwanted commits that can be squashed);
+10. Once the PR is finally ready to be merged the assigned user should merge it following this rules of thumb:
+    - if the PR consists of just one or two commits it could be merged via a fast- forward merge (`merge --ff`, must be performed manually since GitHub does not offer this functionality in the web interface to perform it):
+    - if the PR consists of just one or two commits, but cannot be merged via a fast-forward merge, a "rebase merge" can be used (this can be performed both manually and via the GitHub interface);
+    - if the PR consists of more than two commits a non-fast-forward merge should be considered (`merge --no-ff`, it can be performed both manually and via the GitHub interface);
+    - in any case these rules must not be taken at absolute value: exceptions may arise which could require these rules to be broken or bent.
+If you have any doubts regarding the best route to take just ask and some collaborator will help you;

 ## Git mini-tutorial